Dzihan

 Key tracks

-Homebase — This smooth, sample-rich track from "Freaks & Icons" became his signature song and a global downtempo anthem.
+Homebase — This track from "Freaks & Icons" became an instant downtempo classic, defining his layered production style.